jamesheald/COIN/README.md

 ### Fitting the model to data

-The COIN model is fit to data by finding the parameters that minimise the negative log of the likelihood function.
+The COIN model can be fit either to an individual participants’ data or to group average data.
+Because an individual participant is a special case of a group with 1 member, the general group case is presented here.

 #### Group average data

-To calculate the negative log-likelihood for group average data, create an array of objects (one per participant).
-For each object, define the model parameters, paradigm and adaptation data for the participant via [properties](#properties):
+The COIN model is fit to data by finding the parameters that minimise the negative log of the likelihood function.
+To calculate the negative log-likelihood for group average data, create an array of objects (one object per participant).
+For each object, define the model parameters, paradigm and adaptation data via [properties](#properties):
 ```
 for p = 1:P % loop over participants